Snugglez/mount-prediction/README.md

 `unmount` - incase everything goes to shit this will unmount you client side (used to combat a current bug mainly, when using non-flying mounts as your mount id while you are using a flying mount)

-`msi` - logs any C_START_SKILL skill id and prints it in the proxy window, if your mount isn't being predicted you can use this to log using the mount and add it to the list(make sure to not add 132108866 or 132108865, these are flying mount skills)
+`msi` - logs any C_START_SKILL skill id and prints it in the proxy window, if your mount isn't being predicted you can use this to log using the mount and add it to mountlist.json(make sure to not add 132108866 or 132108865, these are flying mount skills)

 once I stop being lazy, I want to make commands to be like, `mp on/off/set/log`